-Make the cake according to the package directions, baking it in a 9 by 15 inch baking pan.
+Make the cake according to the package directions, baking it in a 9-15-inch baking pan.
 Let cool completely.

-To make the filling, whisk the flour into the half and half in a saucepan.
+To make the filling, whisk the flour into half and half in a saucepan.
 Place over medium heat and cook, whisking constantly, until it becomes very thick.
 This will take a few minutes.
-Allow to cool completely.
+Allow cooling completely.

 Spread this mixture onto the cooled cake.
 (At this point I put it in the refrigerator to chill while I make the frosting.)

 In a large bowl, beat together powdered sugar, butter, and melted chocolate until smooth.
+Here is an easy way to melt chocolate without a microwave!
 Add milk, boiling water, and vanilla extract and beat for about five minutes until very fluffy.